tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_javadoc_tags.md

 Stephen Colebourne recommends starting the description of the throws tag with an "if" clause for readability.

-> The @throws feature should normally be followed by "if" and the rest of the phrase describing the condition.
-For example, "@throws if the file could not be found".
+> The `@throws` feature should normally be followed by `if ...` and the rest of the phrase describing the condition.
+For example, `@throws if the file could not be found`.
 This aids readability in source code and when generated.

 If you have multiple throws tag, arrange them alphabetically.